Pet Friendly Workplace Trend is Growing

 The pet friendly workplace trend is sure to be one that will continue to grow as businesses focus more on what is important to their employees.
 When they can find a way to accommodate their employees and their pets, whether inside the office or benefits such as doggy daycare, it is sure to boost employee moral and company culture.

-Guest Blotter Bio: Mila Sanchez is a writer and recent college graduate with a BA in Linguistics.
+Guest Writer: Mila Sanchez is a writer and recent college graduate with a BA in Linguistics.
 Her ambitions in life include traveling the world, studying languages, and taking pictures of her dog, Baymax.
 See tons of pictures of Baymax on her instagram: @milaneechan

 Other Articles by Mila Sanchez: